 Last week-end, I was in the mood to have cavatelli.
 I would like to share with you my families’ method of making this Homemade Cavatelli Pasta Dough Recipe.
 Don’t get me wrong, I love the dough attachment of my stand mixer, but occasionally, when I have the time, I love to make cavatelli the “old-fashioned way”.

 It all starts with a mound of flour.
 Shape the mound of flour into a well on your wooden board.
-Would you believe it if I told you that my grandmother and my Mom would make their cavatelli (and taralli and this Italian sweet ricotta Easter pie, amongst other goodies!) on a wooden board that measured 3 x 5 feet!
-Believe me when I tell you that as kids, this was our play dough…edible play dough.
+Would you believe it if I told you that my grandmother and my Mom would make their cavatelli (and taralli and this Italian sweet ricotta Easter pie, among other goodies!) on a wooden board that measured 3 x 5 feet!
+Believe me when I tell you that as kids, this was our playdough…edible play-dough.

 Okay, back to the well…slowly pour the room temperature water in the middle of the well and with a fork, slowly incorporate the flour.
 Keep beating the flour and incorporating the water a little bit at a time.
 My grandmother would do this with her hands.
 It would get a little messy!

 Continue to slowly add the water while mixing.
-I start the whole process with a fork, and eventually I use a dough scraper (stainless steel or plastic works well).
+I start the whole process with a fork, followed by a dough scraper (stainless steel or plastic works well).
 During this process, make sure the water does not run out from the inside of your “flour” well.

 You can experiment with different types of flours until you achieve the cavatelli you like.
 You can use semolina, bread or even all-purpose flour.
 The cavatelli I was grew up with was made with bread or all-purpose flour.